ufechner7/KiteModels.jl/docs/src/index.md

 ![Four point kite power system model](kps4.png)

+## Reference frames and control inputs
+- a positive `set_torque` will accelerate the reel-out, a negative `set_torque` counteract the pulling force of the kite.
+The unit is [N/m] as seen at the motor/generator axis.
+- the `depower` settings are dimensionless and can be between zero and one.
+A value equal to $\mathrm{depower\_zero}/100$ from the `settings.yaml` file means that the kite is fully powered.

+A definition of the reference frames can be found [here](https://ufechner7.github.io/KiteUtils.jl/dev/reference_frames/) .

 ## Further reading
 The one point and four point kite models are described in detail in [Dynamic Model of a Pumping Kite Power System](http://arxiv.org/abs/1406.6218).